Luxo736/CallumChalmers29-crispy-disco/README.md

  - Files must contain a "-" in their name to be read by the programme, whatever text is before the dash will be the column heading in the output database so bear this in mind when naming files

 ##Limitations
- - The last 1000 base pairs of each chromosome cannot be read due to a change in the file structure at this point, any SNP in this range will be treated as if it is not in the file and return NaN
+ - The last block of base pairs of each chromosome (the remainder when the length is divided by 1000) cannot be read due to a change in the file structure at this point, any SNP in this range will be treated as if it is not in the file and return NaN
  - For the output to be valid, all files must use the same genome build, see [this link](https://genome.ucsc.edu/FAQ/FAQreleases.html) for more information about genome releases

 ## Running the programme using the test data